 What is an activator in orthodontics?

 Activator is a removable orthodontic appliance to treat jaw deficiencies and correct tooth and jaw abnormalities.
 It is a type of functional appliance.
 Activator appliance makes your jaw muscles active as the name explains its function.
 Functional appliances are used to enhance your skeletal jaw growth to get to the normal and fitted position.
 Activator consists of an acrylic splint and lingual flange for resting on the gums and your upper and lower soft tissues.
 When you are wearing an activator, the lingual flange makes you bite on it to move your lower jaw forward.
-This constant biting on the activator appliance makes muscles active and causes jaw growth to transform your teeth and jaw into normal occlusion.
+This constant biting on the device makes muscles active and causes jaw growth to transform your teeth and jaw into normal occlusion.

 Types of activators